Massimo Luongo: Ipswich Town

+Millwall

+On 25 June 2025, Luongo joined Championship side Millwall on a free transfer, signing a one-year contract.

+He made his debut for the club, coming on as a late substitute, in a 1–0 win over Norwich City at Carrow Road in the opening game of the season.

 International career

 Luongo represented the Australia under-20 team twice but was not selected for the 2011 FIFA U-20 World Cup.

 He made his debut for the Socceroos on 6 March 2014 as a second-half substitute for captain Mile Jedinak in the 3–4 loss to Ecuador at The New Den in London.
 He was selected for the 23-man Australia squad for the 2014 FIFA World Cup in Brazil by manager Ange Postecoglou, but did not feature in any of their three matches as they were eliminated in the group stage.

 Luongo was also selected in the 23-man squad for the Asia Cup to be played on home soil in Australia.
 Swindon teammate Yaser Kasim was also called up for Iraq, meaning that the club would have to compete in their regular League One season without the two central midfielders for a month.
 He went on to score in Australia's 4–1 win over Kuwait in the opening game of the tournament, in addition to providing the assist that led to Tim Cahill scoring Australia's first goal of the match.
 At the end of the game, he was named as man of the match.
 Luongo also started in Australia's second group game against Oman, providing the assist for Robbie Kruse to score Australia's second goal in an eventual 4–0 win.
 He played in the 2015 AFC Asian Cup Final against South Korea, scoring the first goal from outside the box in a 2–1 win.
 He was named as Most Valuable Player of the tournament after scoring two goals and assisting four throughout the tournament.

+Luongo was named in Australia's 23-man squad for the 2018 FIFA World Cup in Russia by manager Bert van Marwijk after having the most prolific season of his career at QPR.
+He did not play as the team were eliminated from the group stage, and told London's Metro newspaper that he was frustrated to not feature.
+He was chosen for the 2019 AFC Asian Cup in the United Arab Emirates.

+In December 2023, Luongo announced his retirement from international football to focus on his domestic football, to focus on helping his club Ipswich Town to be promoted to the Premier League.
+He had played for the Socceroos 45 times.

-In May 2018 he was named in Australia's 23-man squad for the 2018 FIFA World Cup in Russia.
+In October 2024, Luongo came out of international retirement after being named in Tony Popovic's inaugural Australia squad for World Cup qualifiers against China and Japan.